Updated for 2023!

 - Cables are securely fixed at each connection point

 - Cables are not twisted or under unnecessary strain

 Daily, Weekly, Monthly and more server checks

 To properly maintain your servers, you need different checks made periodically.
 For example, you probably don’t need to check your backups every day.
 But if you wait more than a week to check on them, problems could arise and you wouldn’t be ready for them.
 You need different checklists for every kind of check you want to perform on your servers.
 So you should have a daily, weekly, and monthly checklist.
 We’ve seen cases where network administrators made even quarterly or annual ones.
-With Manifestly you can schedule daily, weekly, or quarterly checklist runs to ensure recurring tasks are completed on time.
-You’ll also get notifications on checklist activity, such as when a checklist has started.
+With Manifestly you can schedule daily, weekly, or quarterly workflow runs to ensure recurring tasks are completed on time.
+You’ll also get notifications on run activity, such as when a run has started.

 Verify your backups are working

 Be sure that your backups are working before making any changes to your production system.
 You may even want to run some test recoveries if you are going to delete critical data.
 Whilst you should already have automatic system backups scheduled regularly, these efforts are in vain if you haven’t even tested if the backups are doing what they’re supposed to be doing.
 Even checking that you have the correct server location is something to keep in mind.